The Dead Speak

 Homo erectus left Africa and spread throughout Europe, Eurasia and Asia.
-They pretty much were everywhere and if you can believe the breaking news they may have been the first to reach North America 130,000 years ago or most likely even before that time.
 From 200,000 to 140,000 years ago during an ice age there was a 'land bridge' that would have allowed migration into North America.

-There was a period of time between 300K and 200K when seven hominin species walked the earth.
+There was a period of time between 300K and 200K when eight hominin species walked the earth.